DanProgramsIt/Notes-to-remember/README.md

 ## Questions

 For any questions about this repo, Please contact me at [soliddan211@gmail.com](mailto:soliddan211@gmail.com).
-View more of my work in GitHub at [Daniel Mendez](https://github.com/DanProgramsIt)
+View more of my work in GitHub at [https://github.com/DanProgramsIt](https://github.com/DanProgramsIt)